pyedifice/pyedifice/docs/source/tutorial.rst

     python -m edifice --inspect tutorial.py MyApp

-The Element Inspector allows you to see the current state and props for all components in an UI (which, of course, was created with Edifice).
+The Element Inspector allows you to see the current state and props for all components in a UI (which, of course, was created with Edifice).
 Play around with the application and see how the state changes.

 Now suppose we want to add conversion from feet to meters.
 Instead of copying our code and repeating